ibm-cloud-docs/dns-svcs/permitted-networks.md

 ![Permitted network link to VPC overview page](images/permit-net-nav.svg "Image of VPC name link in permitted network section"){: caption="Navigating to an IBM VPC from permitted networks section" caption-side="bottom"}

-## Listing permitted networks in the UI
+## Listing permitted networks in the console
 {: #list-permitted-networks}
 {: ui}